brant1868/brant1868.github.io/_pages/about.md

 Research and Teaching Interests
 ------
-My research and teaching interests involve corporate finance, asset pricing, and behavioral finance.
-Within corporate finance, my research addresses capital structure, financing and new issues, dividend policy, capital expenditures, mergers and acquisitions, and foreign direct investment, and I approach these topics from the perspective of behavioral mechanisms such as catering, market timing, and reference point thinking.
-Within asset pricing, my research addresses stock and bond return characteristics, investor sentiment, index-driven investment, benchmarking, performance evaluation, and ESG.
+My research and teaching interests involve corporate finance, the economics of data and AI, and behavioral finance.
+Within corporate finance, my research addresses mergers and acquisitions, convertible securities, and capital expenditures.
+Within the economics of data and AI, my research addresses how firms’ data assets and AI capital shape corporate policies, market outcomes, and the broader economy.
+Within behavioral finance, my research addresses how managerial biases and investor psychology influence firm decisions.

 Working Papers